Shopify/polaris/polaris.shopify.com/content/foundations/content/merchant-to-customer.md

 If you write for multiple audiences, it’s important to note that merchant-to-customer content isn’t:

-- Shopify-to-buyer (see definition for [buyer](#section-vocabulary-considerations) content, such as Shopify Pay or Arrive)
+- Shopify-to-buyer content, such as Shopify Pay or Arrive
 - Shopify-to-merchant content, such as the Shopify admin
 - Shopify-to-world content, such as shopify.com or blog posts